Is Family still what it never was?

 Publication and Installation

-Based on the observation that the concept of the heteronormative nuclear family and photography were invented at the same time and had considerable influence on each other, the two developments were investigated both theoretically and photographically.
-Out of this examination I created the installation and publication »Is Family still what it never was?«.
+Based on the observation that the concepts of the heteronormative nuclear family and photography were invented at the same time and had considerable influence on each other, the two developments were investigated both theoretically and photographically.
+Out of this examination, the installation and publication »Is family still what it never was?« were created.

-The tour through the individual rooms—experienced on foot as well as page turning —is accompanied by critical, thoughtful questions and associative photographs.
-The addressee is encouraged to think about the traditional family image, to check the assignments of role models within this constellation and to perceive »family« in all possible forms.
+The tour through the individual rooms—experienced on foot as well as page-turning —is accompanied by critical, thoughtful questions and associative photographs.
+The recipient is encouraged to think about the traditional family image, to check the assignments of role models within this constellation, and to perceive »family« in all possible forms.

 The theoretical essay on the topic, which builds one part of the book, describes the socially accepted »picture of the family« in Germany in correlation with the development of the photographic family portrait.
 It examines the question of how these two developments influenced each other.
 This question is particularly interesting because of the temporal overlap between the origin of the nuclear family and that of photography in the 19th century.
 The formative influence of both phenomena makes the investigation exceptionally relevant.

 In terms of design, the rigidity of the »father-mother-child« ideal image was worked out by various means.
 The headlines are adapted and pushed into a box.
 A tangible, meticulously kept grid makes even the ragged right text fit.